Bachelor's Theses

 ECCs for DNA data storage differ in many aspects from classical error correction codes.
 In this model, new error type gain relevance, like deletions and insertions which affect the synchronization of the sequences.
 Especially for composite DNA data storage, these error types received only little attention.

 The most related work to this problem was recently studied by Zhang et al. in [6].
 The authors initiated the study of error-correcting codes for DNA composite.
 They considered an error model for composite symbols, which assumes that errors occur in at most t symbols, and their magnitude is limited by l.
 They presented several code constructions as well as bounds for this model.
 In this thesis, we want to analyse a different way to model the composite synthesis method and studies additional error models.
 We already have some results for substitution and single deletion errors.
-This thesis should focus on extending these to combinations of error models [5] or two deletions [3,4].
+This thesis should focus on evaluating more error models in the channel model.

 This should only roughly introduce the problem.
 No need to review all references.
 If you are interested, please reach out to me, and we can discuss a suitable direction for you.